idec-teams/2022_HUST-China/docs/project/strategy.md

 We use three methods to design our disulfide bond.

-**Disulfide by Design 2.0 (DbD2)** (http://cptweb.cpt.wayne.edu/DbD2/index.php) predicts the potential amino acid residues on the assumption that all the residues mutate into Cys, and then it gives the potential residue pairs by assessing the steric configuration of the disulfide bond formed by each residue pair and calculating the χ3 torsion angle and the Cα-Cβ-Sγ angle of all residue pairs.
+[**Disulfide by Design 2.0 (DbD2)**](http://cptweb.cpt.wayne.edu/DbD2/index.php) predicts the potential amino acid residues on the assumption that all the residues mutate into Cys, and then it gives the potential residue pairs by assessing the steric configuration of the disulfide bond formed by each residue pair and calculating the χ3 torsion angle and the Cα-Cβ-Sγ angle of all residue pairs.

-**MODIP** (http://caps.ncbs.res.in/iws/modip.html) estimates the sites of protein by using the conformation parameter of natural classic disulfide bond to build the staging hierarchy.
+[**MODIP**](http://caps.ncbs.res.in/iws/modip.html) estimates the sites of protein by using the conformation parameter of natural classic disulfide bond to build the staging hierarchy.

-**BridgeD** (http://biodev.cea.fr/bridged/) uses multiple protein structures to improve the flexibility of the protein skeleton, aiming to find the potential disulfide-bond-forming sites.
+[**BridgeD**](http://biodev.cea.fr/bridged/) uses multiple protein structures to improve the flexibility of the protein skeleton, aiming to find the potential disulfide-bond-forming sites.

-Pool all the residue pairs that could form disulfide bonds predicted by these three methods together, and eliminate the above key sites, and calculate the $\Delta\Delta G$ after mutation by Rosetta.
-For mutation combinations with $\Delta\Delta G$ less than 0, PyMOL was used to observe whether the pairs of cysteine residues were matched after mutation.
+Pool all the residue pairs that could form disulfide bonds predicted by these three methods together, and eliminate the above key sites, and calculate the \\(\Delta\Delta G\\) after mutation by Rosetta.
+For mutation combinations with \\(\Delta\Delta G\\) less than 0, PyMOL was used to observe whether the pairs of cysteine residues were matched after mutation.